Ablution in Christianity: Ablutions for the dead

 When an Orthodox Christian dies, their body is washed and dressed before burial.
 Although this custom is not considered to impose any sort of ritual purity, it is an important aspect of charitable care for the departed.
 Ideally, this should not be deferred to an undertaker, but should be performed by family members or friends of the deceased.

 When an Orthodox priest or bishop dies, these ablutions and vesting are performed by the clergy, saying the same prayers for each vestment that are said when the departed bishop or priest vested for the Divine Liturgy.
 After the body of a Bishop is washed and vested, he is seated in a chair and the Dikirion and Trikirion are placed in his hands for the final time.

 When an Orthodox monk dies, his body is washed and clothed in his monastic habit by brethren of his monastery.
 Two significant differences are that when his mantle is placed on him, its hem is torn to form bands, with which his body is bound (like Lazarus in the tomb), and his klobuk is placed on his head backwards, so that the monastic veil covers his face (to show that he had already died to the world, even before his physical death).
 When an Orthodox nun dies, the sisterhood of her convent performs the same ministrations for her as are done for monks.

-In the Roman Catholic Church, the Absoute (or absolution of the dead) is a symbolic ablution of the deceased's body following the Requiem Mass.
+In the Roman Catholic Church, the Absolute (or absolution of the dead) is a symbolic ablution of the deceased's body following the Requiem Mass.
 While specific prayers are said, the coffin is incensed and sprinkled with holy water.
 The absolution of the dead is only performed in context of the Tridentine Mass.
 Following the Second Vatican Council, the absolution of the dead was removed from the funeral liturgy of the Mass of Paul VI.